TIBCOSoftware/snappydata/docs/glossary/glossary.md

 <glossaryterm>colocation<glossaryterm>

 <glossarytext>
 A relationship between two tables whereby the buckets that correspond to the same values of their partitioning fields are guaranteed to be physically located in the same server or peer client.
-In RowStore, a table configured to be colocated with another table has a dependency on the other table.
+In SnappyData, a table configured to be colocated with another table has a dependency on the other table.
 If the other table needs to be dropped, then the colocated tables must be dropped first.
 </glossarytext>